Buy this and make me rich, famous and universally loved!

 Cambridge, and is based on the lecture notes from which I lectured it.

-fixed-point-theorems, predicate logic, computable functions, ordinals
+logic, lattices and fixed-point-theorems, predicate logic, computable

-and sets.
-There are exercises sprinkled throughout the text, and it
+functions, ordinals and sets.
+There are exercises sprinkled throughout

-ends with a chapter of worked answers to a selection of them.
-Despite
+the text, and it ends with a chapter of worked answers to a selection

-this, it is not really recommended for self-study, but rather as an adjunct
+of them.
+Despite this, it is not really recommended for self-study,

-for people who are attending a course of lectures in undergraduate
+but rather as an adjunct for people who are attending a course of

-logic, since it grew also out of my supervision notes for this course.
+lectures in undergraduate logic, since it grew also out of my

-and Logic''.
-To order it visit CUP
+Peter Johnstone's ``Notes on Set theory and Logic''.
+To order it

 (New York) (if you happen to be in the US) or CUP